 East Timor gets 90 percent of revenue from petroleum developments in the Timor Sea while Australia receives 10 percent, according to an agreement between the two countries after the Asian nation split from Indonesia in 2002.
-The Bayu- Undan field in the region, which is operated by ConocoPhillips (COP), may be worth $15 billion to the 10-year-old country, according to Australian government estimates.
+The Bayu- Undan field in the region, which is operated by ConocoPhillips (COP:US), may be worth $15 billion to the 10-year-old country, according to Australian government estimates.

 “As far as we’re concerned, we’ve paid the taxes that have been assessed,” Robin Antrobus, a Perth-based spokesman for ConocoPhillips, said by phone today.
 “We have some disagreements with some of the assessments, not all, and we will pursue the remedies available to us.”

 Bayu-Undan is connected by pipeline to the Darwin liquefied natural-gas project in the Northern Territory, one of three LNG ventures operating in Australia.